ssoudan/edisonIsThePilot/DESIGN.md

 The utilisation of a GPS to get the heading also brings some constraints but we will investigate this way.

 #### 3.2.2 Rudder control
 For now, we will assume we don't need a closed-loop control system here and the existing steering chain is fine.
-But we need to make sure there is as little  slackness as possible in the chain made of the motor, the steering wheel, and the rudder.
+But we need to make sure there is as little play as possible in the chain made of the motor, the steering wheel, and the rudder.

 The stepper motor is driven at constant speed for a duration which depends on the requested rotation.
 Direction of the rotation is defined when the movement is requested.
 Positive rotation are made in clockwise direction (for the motor).